DROP is available on bioconda .

 Installation without conda¶

-Alternatively, DROP can be installed without
+Alternatively, DROP can be installed with

-conda.
+pip.
 In this case the following dependencies must be met:

 If you are using an already existing R installation, make sure that the R and bioconductor versions match.
 Otherwise, use the newest versions of R and bioconductor.